|Generic Name||Brand Name|

 - People who travel outside Canada and the United States.
 In some countries (especially tropical countries), chickenpox is a disease of adults.

-Older children, teens, and adults can receive the vaccine, but some provinces may test you to see if you're already immune before you get the vaccine.
+Older children, teens, and adults can receive the vaccine at any time, but some provinces may test you to see if you're already immune before you get the vaccine.
 Some provinces now require proof that children entering daycare and school have either had chickenpox or have been vaccinated to prevent the virus.

 People who have been exposed to someone with chickenpox may be able to get the vaccine to prevent or decrease the severity of chickenpox.
 In these cases, the vaccine should be given as soon as possible within 3 days but can be given up to 5 days after exposure.footnote 1

 Chickenpox vaccine is not recommended for: